 Generation Y, also known as the ‘millennials’, are the fastest growing segment of the workforce.
 Raised in a time of global economic prosperity during the mid-80s, Generation Y is sometimes perceived as the most high maintenance cohort to ever enter the force.
-Often dissatisfied with their jobs and employers, these educated and confident youngsters need strong management to bring out their potential.
+Often dissatisfied with their jobs and employers, these educated and confident youngsters need proper guidance to bring out their potential.

 Understand their motivation

 Make sure you set goals and targets that can be easily measured throughout the process.
-With unparalleled intellectual authority, Generation Ys have less respect for organisational authority based on ‘rank’, and instead respond to individuals – no matter the level of the organisation they are at - who portray exceptional intelligence and results.
+With unparalleled intellectual authority, Generation Y employees have less respect for organisational authority based on ‘rank’, and instead respond to individuals – no matter the level of the organisation they are at - who portray exceptional intelligence and results.
 So, you can’t assume that the title ‘manager’ will automatically entitle you to respect from your Generation Y employees.